Britain is back to work. But how has the UK job market changed?

 In years gone by, some recruiters did very well opening up a tap on their sustainable talent pipeline and were literally pouring people into roles.
 With a shortage of EU workers and others slow to return after COVID, those reliable pipelines may now have dried up.

-Rather than sit by the faucet and await the next drip of skills to fall into your hands, now be be the right time to invest in a more diverse strategy.
+Rather than sit by the faucet and wait for the next drip of skills to fall into your hands, now may be the right time to invest in a more diverse strategy.

 Consider how you are attracting talent.
 Could you be spending more time on social media, marketing directly to the demographics you wish to attract?

 Could you build a client base in an entirely new sector or industry?
 A subscription to a business development service could be just what you are looking for to connect with new customers.